 Beyond tech giants and mid-market players, there are compelling startups positioning themselves at the intersection of AR and geolocation.
 Most notably, Gowalla’s rebirth brings the company’s location-based social UX chops to a new world of geo-relevant AR.

 If any of the above sounds familiar, it’s aligned with a guiding principle for AR’s future: The AR Cloud.
 As AR enthusiasts know, this is a conceptual framework in which invisible data layers coat the inhabitable earth to enable AR devices to trigger the right graphics (or audio content).

 As background for those unfamiliar, AR devices must understand a scene and localize themselves before they can integrate AR graphics believably.
 That happens with a combination of mapping the contours of a scene, and tapping into previously-mapped spatial metadata.

 But true to all of the above efforts, it won’t just be one cloud as its moniker suggests.
 All of these geo-located AR ambitions will compete.
 Much like the web today, the AR cloud will ideally have standards and protocols for interoperability, while allowing for proprietary content and networks.

 But instead of websites, these proprietary points of value will be in “layers.”
 The thought is that AR devices can reveal certain layers based on user intent and authentication.
 View the social layer for geo-relevant friend recommendations and the commerce layer to find products.

 There are of course several moving parts.
 5G will help achieve millimeter-level precision for geolocated AR.
 And there’s ample spatial mapping required.
-How will it all come together?
-This is the theme of our new series, Location Wars, where we’ll break down who’s doing what.
+How will it all converge?
+This is the theme of our new series, Space Race, where we’ll break down who’s doing what.